wickedev/liquibase-kotlin-dsl/README.md

 ```net.saliman:groovy-liquibase-dsl``` to
 ```org.liquibase:liquibase-groovy-dsl``` to be consistent with the rest of the
 Liquibase artifacts.
-A special thank you to Nathan Voxland for his help and support in bringing the Liquibase project and the Groovy DSL into one home.
+A special thank you to Nathan Voxland for his help and support in bringing the Liquibase project and the Groovy DSL together into one home.

 ###March 9, 2015
 The Liquibase Groovy DSL now supports Liquibase 3.3.2, and is built with Groovy